 [27:08] Olver: Okay--

 [27:11] Hawkins: I’d like to add another possible motive that these are two very able people.
-And by bringing them forward, we make the case that these are very, that these women or our colleagues, and we'd like to have women like them in our student body.
+And by bringing them forward, we make the case that these are very, that these women are our colleagues, and we'd like to have women like them in our student body.

 [27:20] Olver: Well, that's very generous.
 And I appreciate that.
 That gives me a third thing, I prefer to hold on to your view, because I often try to second guess things.
 Well, what this led to was a number of discussions about co-education in the presence of women.
 Obviously, in the context of Smith and Mount Holyoke, a lot of concern that what Amherst did would reflect in some way on what had been very important and continue to be very important relationships.
 And we gathered data in incredible amounts about other institutions that had gone co-educational.
 Amherst was rather late to go co-educational.
 And so there was lots of other places we could turn to.
 But one of the important meetings of the Select Committee was with the Board of Trustees, which was held in a men-only club in New York City.
 And so Ellen Ryerson and I met the night before and talked about, should we, as a matter of principle, refuse to attend a meeting held in an all male institution where we were not permitted to enter.
 And we decided, principle aside, the trustees probably just as happy if we didn't show up, so we better show up.
 And we did.
-We were kept in sort of the ladies lobby, until the moment for us to appear with the trustees, at which point we're taking up the service elevator to get into the room where we could meet.
+We were kept in sort of the ladies lobby, until the moment for us to appear with the trustees, at which point we're taken up the service elevator to get into the room where we could meet.
 It was just that Harvard faculty club again.
 You know the--

 [28:53] Hawkins: The service elevator seems a step lower.